CKalitin/ckalitin.github.io/_posts/2025-10-05-analog-bms-project.md

 To detect undervoltage and overvoltage conditions, I used two comparators (TLV7031) that compared divided battery voltages to a fixed 1.8 V voltage reference.

+I baselined the use of [Molicel's INR-18650-M35A cells](https://www.molicel.com/wp-content/uploads/INR18650M35A-V2-80096.pdf), which are the cells that UBC Solar uses.
+This provided a voltage range of 2.7 V to 4.2 V per cell, giving me my UV and OV conditions.

 To simplify the BOM, I used a single 1.8 V fixed voltage reference (TPS71518) and two voltage dividers to scale the battery voltage to toggle the comparators at the desired voltages.
 For example, for undervoltage I divided the 2.7 V minimum voltage of the cells into 1.8 V and connected this to the inverting input of the comparator.
 The non-inverting input was connected to the 1.8 V reference.
 When the battery voltage dropped below 2.7 V, the output of the comparator went high, pulling the gate of the PMOS to BATT+ and disabling discharge.

-I baselined the use of [Molicel's INR-18650-M35A cells](https://www.molicel.com/wp-content/uploads/INR18650M35A-V2-80096.pdf), which are the cells that UBC Solar uses.
-This provided a voltage range of 2.7 V to 4.2 V per cell.

 My original design involved two voltage references (TPS7A2401) that would output 2.542 V and 4.142 V. These values were the closest I could trim the output of the references to 2.5 V and 4.2 V (I hadn't yet realized 2.7 V is the correct value for UV for battery chemistry reasons).
 [Chris Jack](https://x.com/ee44cd/status/1957650301126623319) (Great name) pointed out that I could get away with a single 1.8 V reference and two voltage dividers, instead of 2 references and 2 dividers.